 1. Alcoholic Beverages

 c.
 Holy Scripture teaches us to exercise good stewardship of our bodies.
 Scripture also admonishes us to avoid abusive indulgence of alcoholic beverages (Prov.
 20:1; 23:29-35).

+d.
 The Church of the United Brethren in Christ believes, and experience demonstrates, that the abuse of alcoholic beverages is harmful to our physical bodies and is a detriment to the best stewardship and witness of our lives.

 b.
-The church believes and experience demonstrates that the use of tobacco is injurious to the physical body and is a detriment to the best stewardship and witness of our lives.
+The church believes, and experience demonstrates, that the use of tobacco is injurious to the physical body and is a detriment to the best stewardship and witness of our lives.
 Therefore, all members are urged to abstain from its use in any form.

+c.
 We urge our leaders to teach about the hazards of tobacco use and that deliverance is available through the ministry of the Holy Spirit.

 3. Narcotic, Hallucinogenic, Mind-Altering, and Mood-Altering Drugs

 b.
 Members of the church are to exercise abstinence from using these drugs in any form or for any purpose, except under the most strict prescription and observation of skilled members of the medical profession.

-The Bible teaches that the love of money is destructive and that productive work fits into God’s plan for life.
+1. The Bible teaches that the love of money is destructive and that productive work fits into God’s plan for life.
 Gambling, on the other hand, stimulates the desire to get something for nothing and it seeks material gain by a fatalistic faith in chance.

-Because gambling is a menace to personal character, social morality, and biblical stewardship, we therefore urge all members to abstain from participating in gambling in any form, including lotteries, and to raise a proper protest against the spread of illegal and legalized gambling.
+3. Because gambling is a menace to personal character, social morality, and biblical stewardship, we therefore urge all members to abstain from participating in gambling in any form, including lotteries, and to raise a proper protest against the spread of illegal and legalized gambling.
 (Proverbs 28:19-20; I Timothy 6:7-11; Luke 16:10-13; I Corinthians 4:2)

 The Holy Scriptures teach us to seek supernatural guidance from God only.
 Therefore, all members are to abstain from any participation in the occult.
 This includes all types of fortune-telling, astrology, communication with spirits and witchcraft.
 (Deuteronomy 18:9-22; Galatians 5:19-21; Acts 19:13- 20)